catherinesyeh/cs262-chat-rpc/README.md

 CS262 Design Exercise 2: Chat Server (RPC Version)

-This project should provide a fully functional chat system built with RPC instead of raw sockets.
+This project should provide a fully functional chat system built with gRPC instead of raw sockets.

 ## Setup